mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

   checks SHOULD be dropped, but MAY be further analyzed by the receiver to determine the likely cause of verification failure; reaction to the failure is transport and implementation specific.

-- It MAY verify that the PSN is sensible for the given flow, given information from the overlying transport about packets likely to be received.

 - It stores the PSN to be sent as the PSE on the the next packet it sends in the opposite direction.